Education in Cambodia: Private education

-There has been a re-emergence of private schools in Phantom Pena.
+There has been a re-emergence of private schools in Phnom Penh.
 Organisations from Turkey and the U.S. operate private schools and charities.
 Mazama International operates two elementary and high schools, and A New Day Cambodia pays for the housing and education of 100 students of different ages.

 Several non-governmental organisations dedicated to education provide this service oriented to unprivileged communities in rural areas, street children, children infected by HIV, handicapped children and youth and other groups.
 Some organisations specialised in technical education offered to young people after high school completion and as an alternative to university.
 In 2012 Don Bosch Cambodia engaged 1,463 students to technical programs in provinces, but there are public and private technical schools like the National Technical Training Institute, the Phenom Pen Poly Technical School and many others.

 Early childhood care and education (EKE)

 Cambodia has a population of about 14 million, with around 1.5 million children below 5 years.
 In 2007, when the UNICEF study was conducted, it had an under-5 mortality of 91 and a high rate (37 percent) of stunting.

-By 2010, the under-5 mortality rate had decreased to 58, but there still is a high rate of moderate to severe stunting (40 percent in 2006-2010) in Cambodia.
-In 2005-2006, the enrolment rate in EKE for 3-5-year-old in Cambodia was about 12 percent overall.
+By 2010, the under-5 mortality rate had decreased to 58, but there still is a high rate of moderate to severe stunting (40 percent in 2006–2010) in Cambodia.
+In 2005–2006, the enrolment rate in EKE for 3-5-year-old in Cambodia was about 12 percent overall.
 For 5- to 6-year-old, it was 27.27 percent.
 In state pre-schools 21.23 percent; private pre-schools 1.43 percent; community pre-schools 3.96 percent and home-based programmed 0.84 percent.

-More recent figures indicate that in 2009-2010, the mental rate of 3- to 5-year-olds was 20 percent and that it was 38 percent for 5-year-old.
+More recent figures indicate that in 2009–2010, the mental rate of 3- to 5-year-olds was 20 percent and that it was 38 percent for 5-year-old.
 The Cambodian government would like to give priority for ECCE to children from poor and remote backgrounds, but it does not have the funds to increase state pre-school provision or increase the national budget for ECCE.

 There are three main types of pre-school programs in Cambodia: state pre-schools, community pre-schools, and home-based programs.
 State pre-school teachers have the highest academic and professional qualifications, having completed a 2-year full-time teacher-training course after Grade 12, and receive a government salary.
 State pre-schools cost more than other programs.
 They operate a 3-hour program, five days a week during the 38-week school year.
 Instruction is provided in a proper classroom with a roof, posters with curriculum-related materials are displayed on the walls, and toilets and running water are available.
 Children have access to paper, pencils, books, and toys.